moskytw/mosql/docs/index.rst

              1 | mosky     | email   | ...
     (5 rows)

-After configuration for :py:class:`mosql.result.Model`, it is a proxy to access your result set, and provide a nice interface to modify the rows:
+The :py:class:`mosql.result.Model` act as a proxy of the result set.
+After `configuring </result.html#tutorial-of-model>`_, it provides a nice inferface to access the rows.

 ::